DevKhalyd/public-projects-multirepo/ios/README.md

 - https://roadmap.sh/ios
 - https://www.hackingwithswift.com/

+# Calendar

+- 10m of Swift Language
+- 20m of iOS Development theory
+- 30m of iOS Development

 # TODO

 - Create a folder with all the important features/switf-tricks and other to create mini apps just to practice